 With a share of over 80 percent in new construction and over 60 percent in the overall commercial property market, the DGNB is the market leader among providers of certification systems in Germany.
 The DGNB is the European leader in the certification of quarters.
-More than 5,900 construction projects have already been planned, built and certified according to the principles of the DGNB in approx. 30 countries worldwide (as of 31.12.2019).
+More than 8,700 construction projects have already been planned, built and certified according to the principles of the DGNB in more than 35 countries worldwide (as of 31.12.2021).

 When used abroad, the DGNB System is adapted to regional conditions.
 In doing so, the DGNB works closely with leading local organisations in the individual countries.
 An overview of all partners can be found here.

 Dr. Stephan Anders